clement-lo/my-in-vivo-electrophysiology-analysis/README.md

 ### Option 1: Using Jupyter Notebooks

 1. **Exploratory Data Analysis**: Begin by opening and running the Jupyter notebooks located in the `notebooks/` directory.
-These notebooks provide an interactive environment to explore the dataset, visualize key features, and identify artifacts.
+These notebooks provide an interactive environment to explore the dataset, visualise key features, and identify artifacts.

    - To start, navigate to the repository directory and launch Jupyter:
      ```bash